 Microdermabrasion is a minimally invasive exfoliating technique that aims to improve the texture and quality of the skin by removing the superficial and inactive outer cell layers, thus promoting cell regeneration.

 Diamond microdermabrasion is where dead/dry skin cell exfoliation occurs via a wand tipped with a laser-cut diamond.

-Both techniques are equally effective and are usually recommended as a series of treatments to optimize the results.
+Both techniques are equally effective and are usually recommended as a series of treatments to optimise the results.
 Crystal dermabrasion can be considered as "sandblasting," while the diamond can be thought of as "sandpapering."